rameshuv/bonus-hunt-guesser/docs/compliance-checklist.md

 Legend: ✅ satisfied · ⚠️ partially satisfied · ❌ missing / incorrect

+## Environment & Standards

+- ✅ Runtime targets: PHP 7.4, WordPress 6.3.5, and MySQL 5.5.5 match the customer brief and are reflected in the plugin header and constants (`bonus-hunt-guesser.php`).
+- ⚠️ WordPress Coding Standards: project ships PHPCS rulesets, but `vendor/bin/phpcs` is not available in this environment; run `composer install` to install the tooling and address any remaining warnings in legacy admin templates if required.

 ## Dev Spec (v8.0.14)

 ### 0) Plugin Header